 “After meeting with the whole team and discussing the care, quality of life, and the treatment she would need, we felt as though our daughter had the best chance at life when treated at Lurie Children’s,” Krisi said.

 At Lurie Children’s Regenstein Cardiac Care Unit (CCU), inpatients with the most complex heart conditions stay in the same private room from admission to discharge.
 The care unit is where Krisi and Mike called home for months following Stella and Max’s birth at 38 weeks.
 Stella was diagnosed with hypoplastic left heart syndrome (HLHS), meaning the left side of her heart was severely underdeveloped.
-At just five days old, she had her first open-heart surgery with Joseph Forbess, MD, Division Head of Cardiovascular-Thoracic Surgery at Lurie Children’s and the Surgical Director of the Single Ventricle Center of Excellence.
+At just five days old, she had her first open-heart surgery at Lurie Children’s.

-In Stella’s operation, known as The Norwood procedure, Dr. Forbess built a new aorta, and made the right ventricle pump blood into both the new aorta and to the lungs.
+In Stella’s operation, known as The Norwood procedure, the surgical team built a new aorta, and made the right ventricle pump blood into both the new aorta and to the lungs.
 The tube carrying blood to the lungs is an innovative device that can be balloon-dilated in the catheterization laboratory, allowing it to carry more blood as the patient grows.
-Dr. Forbess and Alan Nugent, MD, the Director of the Interventional Cardiology and Cardiac Catheterization Laboratory at Lurie Children’s, have participated in the development of this novel tube graft and have published some of the early encouraging results with it.
+Alan Nugent, MD, the Director of the Interventional Cardiology and Cardiac Catheterization Laboratory at Lurie Children’s, has participated in the development of this novel tube graft and have published some of the early encouraging results with it.